AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-37-Phishing.md

 ## Real-World Example
 In 2016, John Podesta (Hillary Clinton's campaign chairman) fell victim to a phishing email disguised as a Google security alert asking him to change his password.
 A campaign aide incorrectly told him the email was "legitimate" when they meant to say "illegitimate."
 Podesta clicked the link, entered his credentials on a fake Google page, and handed over access to his entire Gmail account.
 The emails were subsequently leaked and became one of the most significant data breaches in US political history — all from one convincing phishing email.

+## Why It Matters
+From an attacker's side, phishing requires minimal technical skill and can be launched at massive scale cheaply.
+A single successful phish can hand over credentials, deploy malware, or initiate financial fraud that bypasses all technical defenses entirely.